Muskrat Recipe

 This hearty chili represents the fusion of Southwestern cooking techniques with Midwestern game traditions.
 Developed in hunting camps and logging towns where muskrat was plentiful and beans were a pantry staple, this dish demonstrates how American regional cuisines absorbed and adapted ingredients from different ecosystems and cultural traditions.

-Liquid Addition: Add tomatoes, beans, stock, tomato paste, and brown sugar.
-Stir well to combine.
+Liquid Addition: Add tomatoes, stock, and beans.

 A bold Zinfandel or spicy beer like IPA stands up well to the robust chili flavors and heat.